 The Power switch (on the operator panel) and contactor K1 activate the DC power supplies and the AC power to the fans.
 When the DC power lines are all in tolerance, the power supply activates the 'power good' line.
 The 'power good' line causes the disk drive to activate the brake coil (remove the brake), and reset the 'brake applied' line to the power supply.
-Resetting the 'brake applied' line on disk drives A and B causes contactor K2 to pick, which supplies AC power to the disk drive motors A and B. If disk drives A and B are both installed, the 'brake applied' line must be reset on both drives before AC power is supplied to drives A and B. Resetting the 'brake applied' line on disk drives C and D causes contactor K4 to pick, which supplies AC power to disk drive motors C and D. If disk drives C and D are both installed, the 'brake applied' line must be reset on both drives before AC power is supplied to drives C and D. The disk drive automatically performs a recalibrate operation when it becomes ready.
+Resetting the 'brake applied' line causes contactor K2 to pick, which supplies AC power to the disk drive motor.
+If two disk drives are installed, the 'brake applied' line must be reset on both drives before AC power is supplied to the drives.
+The disk drive automatically performs a recalibrate operation when it becomes ready.